tantansir/tantansir.github.io/_pages/about.md

 (4) Multimodal urban data fusion for constructing virtual urban agents and digital twins for sustainable and equitable cities

-(5) Embodied urban intelligence that coordinates interactions among autonomous vehicles, drones, and pedestrians
+(5) Embodied urban intelligence that coordinates interactions among autonomous vehicles, drones, robots, and pedestrians

 (6) Representation and embedding of geographic and spatial knowledge as a foundation for building world models